Ahvaz: Modern history

-In the 19th century, "Ahwaz was no more than a small borough inhabited mainly by Sabeans (1,500 to 2,000 inhabitants according to Ainsworth in 1835; 700 according to Curzon in 1890)."
+In the 19th century, "Ahvaz was no more than a small borough inhabited mainly by Sabeans (1500 to 2000 inhabitants according to Ainsworth in 1835; 700 according to Curzon in 1890)."

-In the 1880s, under Qajar rule, the Karun River was dredged and re-opened to commerce.
+In the 1880s, in late Qajar Iran, the Karun was dredged and reopened to commerce.
 A newly built railway crossed the Karun at Ahvaz.
 The city again became a commercial crossroads, linking river and rail traffic.
 The construction of the Suez Canal further stimulated trade.
-A port city was built near the old village of Ahvaz, and named Bandar-e-Naseri in honor of Nassereddin Shah Qajar.
+A port city was built near the old village of Ahvaz and named Bandar-e-Naseri in honour of Naser al-Din Shah Qajar.